wkeeling/selenium-wire/README.rst

         seleniumwire_options=options
     )

-If the machine running the browser needs to use a different address to talk to the machine running Selenium Wire, you need to configure the browser manually. `This issue <https://github.com/wkeeling/selenium-wire/issues/220>`_ goes into more detail.
+If the machine running the browser needs to use a different address to talk to the machine running Selenium Wire you need to configure the browser manually. `This issue <https://github.com/wkeeling/selenium-wire/issues/220>`_ goes into more detail.

 Accessing Requests
 ~~~~~~~~~~~~~~~~~~